amirelion/ai-maturity-app/README.md

 3. **Password Recovery**: Users can reset their passwords via email.

+4. **Google Authentication**: Users can sign in with their Google accounts for a streamlined experience.

-4. **Profile Management**: Users can update their profile information.
+5. **Profile Management**: Users can update their profile information.

-5. **Session Persistence**: Authentication state persists across page refreshes.
+6. **Session Persistence**: Authentication state persists across page refreshes.

 ### Dashboard